mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 #### Debugging e2e in VSCode

-To debug e2e tests we can use following run configuration:
+To debug e2e tests we can use following run configuration

 ```json
       {